jansbecker/ase-2023/README.md

 * Mikael Köse Jansson, University of Gothenburg
 * Lukas Krawczyk, University of Applied Sciences and Arts, Dortmund

-The repository contains only those parts of the MobSTr data set that are relevant for the above publication, for the followwing reasons:
+The repository contains only those parts of the MobSTr dataset that are relevant for the above publication, for the followwing reasons:

 * MobSTr provides a rich set of different artifacts, and only a few of them are relevant for the publication.
-Hence, it may be hard to find the relevant contributions in the complete data set.
+Hence, it may be hard to find the relevant contributions in the complete dataset.
 * The AMALTHEA models have been migrated from app4mc-1.0.0 to app4mc-2.0.0 which is not yet (i.e., at time of writing) targeted by the official [CAPRA release](https://projects.eclipse.org/projects/modeling.capra/releases/0.8.2).
-This breaks the installation instructions for the original data set.
+This breaks the installation instructions for the original dataset.
 * Some parts of the model have been changed in order to fit the application of the paper.
-This leads to inconsistencies with other artifacts in the original MobSTr data set.
+This leads to inconsistencies with other artifacts in the original MobSTr dataset.

 The contained files are